Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 In addition, Open Cascade provides tools to process models described using STEP: to reflect EXPRESS descriptions, to read, write and check data, to analyze the whole models ...
 Their key features are:

 * Modularity by sets of data types, which can be hierarchized to reflect the original modularity describing the resources and application protocols;
-* Implementation as CDL/C++ classes, providing comprehensive access to their members;
+* Implementation as C++ classes, providing comprehensive access to their members;
 * Early binding is basically used, providing good performance, easy installation and use as well as the capability to support non-compiled descriptions.

 This provides a natural way to deal with non-supported protocols when they share common definitions, as for geometry, which can then be exploited.
 The common frame, as the already supported data types, give a good foundation to go towards new uses of STEP, either on data definition (protocols from ISO or from industrial consortia) or on mapping with applicative data.